 All staff members should also receive appropriate safeguarding and child protection training which is regularly updated.
-The local governing body will decide the frequency and content of this CPD.
-At Northwood Primary School our whole school training is held at least annually which trains staff to Safeguarding Level One.
-In addition, all staff members receive regular safeguarding and child protection updates via staff meetings and internal CPD as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively with opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of, the Child Protection Policy.
+The governing body will decide the frequency and content of this CPD.
+At Mount Pleasant school our whole school training is updated each year in July.
+In addition, all staff members receive regular safeguarding and child protection updates via staff meetings held on a Wednesday or internal CPD as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively and allow them opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of, the Child Protection Policy